Skip to content

 • All youths (under 18) must be accompanied by an appointed guardian and standard fees apply for each.

-• A 30-day advance registration (from your preferred dig date) with a $200 deposit is required for all dig participants.
+• Advance registration with a $200 deposit is required for all dig participants.

 • Please reserve your spot ASAP as space is limited.